Make an appointment

 - You will start using your incentive spirometer and this will continue until one week after surgery.

 You will be contacted and asked several screening questions assessing for risk of COVID-19 infection.

 The day before surgery (Tuesday)

-Dr Adam Harper (anaesthetist) will contact you the day before surgery and discuss your anaesthetic and what medications to take (if any).
+Dr Adam Harper (anaesthetist) will contact you the day before surgery.
+You will have the opportunity to discuss your anaesthetic and what medications to take (if any).
 This is particularly important if you are taking medications for diabetes and/or high blood pressure.

 Day of Surgery (Wednesday – day 0)